 Price (annual): USD: $60 / GBP: £50 / AUD: $70

 Got a PlayStation 4?
 Great.
 Your next step should certainly be to consider PlayStation Plus subscription.
 Having Sony's membership plan, which is sold in one-month, three-month, and annual options, is the only way you can play PS4 games online and access cloud storage for saves, but there's a potentially even bigger perk: free games every single month.

-At the start of each month, Sony drops a handful of free downloadable games across the PS4, PlayStation Vita, and PS3, and they're yours to keep and play to your heart's content so long as your Plus membership is active.
+That's right, at the start of every month Sony drops a handful of free downloadable games across the PS4, PlayStation Vita, and PS3, and they're yours to keep and play to your heart's content so long as your Plus membership is active.
 With two or three PS4 games free each month, as well as additional discounts during sales and other promotions, the membership rapidly pays for itself.
 Make sure you keep an eye on our best PlayStation Plus deals page.

 PlayStation Platinum Wireless Headset

 Clean-sounding headphones that will definitely up your game

 There’s plenty nice to say about Sony’s new pair of Platinum Wireless Headphones.
 They have exceptional – and balanced – audio performance and the mic sounds “above average” according to the people we spoke to.
 There’s also 3D Audio support that creates 100 virtual speakers, though honestly the headset doesn’t have the same panache in this area that you’d find on the competition’s pair of cans.

 All said however, it’s hard to find a better value headset that’s this easy to use and sounds this good overall.
 Those qualities definitely exist at a higher price, but if you’re looking for something you can set up without a fuss, you're going to want a pair of these.